Caoimhinv/pands-project2021/README.md

 ## Program <a name="Program"></a>
 The program runs from the file **analysis.py** with the modules **plot_functions.py** and **text_analysis.py** imported.
 I separated the program into 3 files as it was becoming very untidy and hard to manage as the project expanded.
 When the program is run, the user is given a short introduction followed by a choice of text analysis or data visualisation.

+    Please choose one of the following options:

+		    1) Text analysis
+            2) Data visualisations
+            3) Exit

 From here they are able to navigate between all of the sections of the analysis through a series of **if/elif/else** clauses built inside 2 functions.
 In the text section, the user can request to view individual elements of analysis, a complete overview, or to save the overview to file.
 There is also an option to save the amended dataset to file.

+    Choose from the following:

+        	1) View the size, shape and column names
+        	2) View the 1st and last 5 rows and a random sample of 5 rows
+        	3) View a statistical overview of the dataset
+        	4) View correlation between variables
+        	5) View a statistical overview of each class
+        	6) View data on each class with row totals and means
+        	7) View means and standard deviation for row totals
+        	8) View a complete overview of the data
+        	9) Print text analysis to file
+        	10) Back to main menu
+        	11) Exit

-For the visualisations, they are given the choice to view each plot or to save to file.
+For the visualisations, they are given the choice of viewing each plot or to save each to file.
 I've included saved versions of the text and all of the plots in the repositry.

+    Choose from the following:

+        	1) Heatmap
+        	2) Parallel Coordinates
+        	3) Boxplot ~ all classes
+        	4) Boxplots ~ classes separated
+        	5) Violinplots ~ all classes
+        	6) Stripplots ~ classes separated
+        	7) Histograms
+        	8) Scatterplot ~ Sepals
+        	9) Scatterplot ~ Petals
+        	10) Pairplot
+        	11) Pairgrid
+        	12) Back to main menu
+        	13) Quit

 ## Guide_to_Repositry <a name="Guide_to_Repositry"></a>
 - The **Images** folder contains all of the visualisations created by the program, plus a few other downloaded example images from the web.